How To Make DIY Baking Powder (Quick and Easy Tutorial)

 Or maybe you’re in another camp (of which I am also a member) that carefully considers every food item that we consume.
 In this case, the purity of the ingredients in DIY baking powder may draw you in.

-Reason 1: better ingredients
+Reason 1: Better ingredients

 Unfortunately, commercial baking powders often contain aluminum as the second acid.
 While aluminum does serve its purpose in baking powder, it is not a great substance for humans to ingest.
-Many studies show a link between aluminum toxicity and diseases of the brain such as Alzheimer’s.

 Secondly, let’s consider corn starch.
 All commercial baking powders include a starch (usually corn) to prevent caking or reacting between the baking soda and the acids.